We're compiling the best Holiday 2016 music gear deals. See them here.

 I call this guitar DJ.
 He is absolute crap; within a month of getting him, the bridge pickup went microphonic.
 Instead of wasting money fixing a shitty guitar, I did something worse.

 I took a 42 gauge string that I had lying around, snipped all the strings off of DJ, and put the spare 42 gauge where the D string should be.
 I tune it down way low and use it to sort of djent when I'm super bored.

 Obviously, it doesn't work well.
 It's just a shitty guitar that I can't sell and don't want to throw away for sentiment.

 This guitar taught me the value of setting the intonation and working on the bridge.
 I also replaced the bridge pickup with Reilander Reverenb humbucker to get some definition and clarity of sound from the bridge position.
 This guitar can be a solid work-horse, just needs attention paid to it.

-If you want a great backup guitar for your Les Paul, this is the way to go.
-Good tone for the price, and plays decently.
-Not as good as a Epi LP Custom, or and actual Gibson LP, but still good.
+If you want a great backup guitar for your Les Paul or a cheap Les Paul alternative, this is the way to go.
+It has good tone for the price and plays decently.
+It's not as good as an Epi LP Custom, or and actual Gibson LP, but it's still good.